-Updated for 2022!
-The 2022 holiday season is here and there is more to do this year for the holidays since before the pandemic.
+Updated for 2023!
+The 2023 holiday season is here, and the Chicago area has a lot to offer for holiday events and activities.
 Festivals including Krampus fests and Christkindlmarkets can be found throughout the Chicago area as well as shows and other festivities.
 Families are also making their plans to get together for the holidays.

 Each holiday season, there is a wide variety of Christmas light displays throughout the Chicago area including the city and suburbs.
 Many of these light displays are up until the new year which gives you plenty of time to arrange visits with your family and take in multiple displays.
 Visiting Christmas light displays is a fun activity, and you can view the displays on foot and or from your vehicle in cold weather.